maliniroyc/Trade_Sentiment_Analysis_Python/README.md

 ├── README.md

+## How to Run

+Place datasets in the data/ folder

+Open the notebook:

+jupyter notebook "Market Sentiment Analysis.ipynb"

+Run all cells from top to bottom

+Generated charts will be saved in the outputs/ directory

 ## Project Objective

 To explore how trader behavior (profitability, volume, trade direction, risk) aligns with overall crypto market sentiment.
 Key questions include: